holycrap872/ucls-ml-ai/CourseMaterial/01_sde_bootcamp/03_git_basics/lesson_plan.md

     - Steps
     - Staging area -> makes for pretty commits
 - Can leave early
-    - DON'T DO ASSESSMENT right away b/c then information sets in brain better
+    - **DO NOT** do assessment right away b/c then information sets in brain better
+    - Spaced learning!

 ### Homework